-- one reflective surface - its housing - mountings which connect the housing to the sprung part of the car. - 14.3.2 The reflective surface of each mirror must be a rectangle which is 150mm wide and 50mm high (+2mm/-0mm for both dimensions), with a radius no greater than 10mm applied to each corner.
+- a. one reflective surface - b. its housing - c. mountings which connect the housing to the sprung part of the car. - 14.3.2 The reflective surface of each mirror must be a rectangle which is 150mm wide and 50mm high (+2mm/-0mm for both dimensions), with a radius no greater than 10mm applied to each corner.